Top 6 Mistakes People Make When Buying Solar Systems

 Be wary of solar sales people trying to mislead you with technical jargon.

-There are generally four separate warranties that apply to a solar power system, a ‘performance warranty’ plus more realistic warranties for the solar panels, the power inverter and for the actual workmanship itself such as cabling, panel mounting and so on.
+There are generally four separate warranties that apply to a solar power system, a ‘performance warranty’ plus more realistic warranties for the solar panels, the power inverter and for the actual quality itself such as cabling, panel mounting and so on.

 Look for the following when making your decision: